How to Get Investors and Funding for Your Business

 Every entrepreneur has met one of these investors: it’s the person who has already generated significant wealth and has no real need for more money, and can afford to be a lot less selective in funding ventures.
 They’re probably in the stage in life when they’re giving back, and part of that can be through angel investments.

 This type of investor is ok if you’re looking for just money and maybe some general advice about the start-up process.
-But don’t expect incredible moral support or stellar advice from this kind of investor on a regular basis - he or she is likely over-extended in that realm due to their involvement in multiple ventures.
+But don’t expect incredible moral support or stellar advice from this kind of investor on a regular basis - they are likely over-extended in that realm due to their involvement in multiple ventures.

 Angel Investor #3: “I’m passionate about a specific industry, and have tons of connections in it.”